lwozny/lwozny.github.io/_pages/publications.md

 <div id="RePEc:bpj:bejtec:v:16:y:2016:i:2:p:579-598:n:7">

-    <span class="title">On the Price of Commitment Assets in a General Equilibrium Model with Credit Constraints and Tempted Consumers</span>
+    <span class="title">On the price of commitment assets in a general equilibrium model with credit constraints and tempted consumers</span>
     <span class="author">